tkurtbond/tkurtbond.github.io/pages/rpg-downloads/index.rst

 ================================

-• `OVA Reference </OVA/ova-ref.pdf>`_ — Index of page numbers for OVA Abilities, Weaknesses, Perks, and Flaws.
+• `OVA Reference </OVA/ova-ref.pdf>`_ — Index of page numbers for OVA Abilities, Weaknesses, Perks, and Flaws on the first page and useful tables and reminders for play on the second.
 • `OVA Character Sheet spreadsheet </OVA/OVA-Character-Sheet.ods>`_ —
   Brutally simple LibreOffice spreadsheet.
 It does total the levels for the Abilities and Weaknesses individually and their sum.